Keyboard shortcuts

 The repository provides a helper for this: execute_with_retry.

-use sourcery::RetryResult;
+use sourcery::repository::RetryResult;

 let attempts: RetryResult<MyAggregate, MyStore> =